A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and

-In a fixed-target mode and with a target positioned at the IP, the acceptance of the MFT and MS allow measurements in the rapidity regions of $-2.3 < \ycms < -1.2$ with a $7$ TeV proton beam and of $-1.7 < \ycms < -0.6 $ with a $2.76$ A.TeV Pb beam.
-The CB covers the very rear region with a center-of-mass rapidity of $\ycms<-3.9$ and $\ycms<-3.3$ respectively, i.e. it allows one to access the very high-$x$ region.
+In a fixed-target mode and with a target positioned at the IP, the acceptance of the MFT and MS allow for measurements in the rapidity regions of $-2.3 < \ycms < -1.2$ with a $7$ TeV proton beam and of $-1.7 < \ycms < -0.6 $ with a $2.76$ A.TeV Pb beam.
+The CB covers the very rear region with a center-of-mass rapidity of $\ycms<-3.9$ and $\ycms<-3.3$, respectively, i.e. it allows one to access the very high-$x$ region.
 The target can also be displaced upstream of the nominal IP (on the A-side of ALICE, opposite to the MS). \cf{fig:acceptanceALICE} shows the pseudorapidity acceptance of some ALICE detectors as a function of the target position, where the acceptance is computed considering the geometry of the active detectors.
-The acceptances are shifted towards the forward region when the target is displaced upstream of the nominal IP, in the opposite direction of the MS. If the vertex is displaced by a large amount and if one wants to measure the primary and secondary vertices precisely, a new vertex detector close to the target is then required.
+The acceptances are shifted towards the forward region when the target is displaced upstream of the nominal IP, in the opposite direction of the MS. If the target is displaced by a large amount and if one wants to measure the primary and secondary vertices precisely, a new vertex detector close to the target is then required.
 In case of a polarised target, its polarisation may be modified with the magnetic field of the L3 magnet.
 This brings additional constraints on the target position.

-The occupancy of the \AA~collision systems is not an issue in ALICE since the detectors were designed to measure \PbPb collisions at \sqrtsNN = 5.5 TeV and the average charged particle multiplicity in a fixed-target mode does not exceed the one in a collider mode as shown in \cf{fig:acceptance}.
+The occupancy of the \AA~collision systems is not an issue in ALICE since the detectors were designed to measure \PbPb collisions at \sqrtsNN = 5.5 TeV and the average charged-particle multiplicity in a fixed-target mode does not exceed the one in a collider mode as shown in \cf{fig:acceptance}.